 You will have the opportunity to work closely with our horticulturist as she takes you on an enlightening, educational experience during the class.
 Upon completion of the course, you will be equipped with the knowledge to give garden tours and teach visitors about the rich history of the Rancho grounds.

-Training sessions will be held held all 5 Saturdays in March beginning on the 3rd and ending on the 31st from 9 a.m. - 12:30 p.m.
-Training will prepare volunteers to give tours of the rancho's gardens to the public on Saturdays and Sundays from 1 to 5.
-Reservations requested; please call (562) 206.2040 or register on our website.
+Training sessions will be held held starting Friday, January 31 from 9 to 1 and continue for 4 more Fridays with the last class on February 28.
+Training will prepare volunteers to give tours of the rancho's gardens for the public on Saturdays and Sundays from 1 to 5.
+Reservations requested; please call (562) 206.2045 or register on our website.

 About Rancho Los Cerritos

 4600 Virginia Road, Long Beach, CA 90807, US

 The mission of Rancho Los Cerritos Historic Site is to restore and preserve the structure and grounds; collect appropriate resources; and interpret the relationship of the Rancho's diverse peoples to the development of the Long Beach area.
 This will be accomplished through a broad spectrum of educational programs, exhibits and publications designed to provide local residents, students, and other visitors with an understanding of the forces that shaped this region.

 Once part of an early Spanish land grant, the 27,000 acre Rancho Los Cerritos evolved from cattle ranch to sheep ranch to private home before becoming a City Museum in 1955.
 The current 4.7 acre site, a National, State and local Historic Landmark, includes an 1844 two story Monterey-Colonial adobe and historic gardens, houses a California History Research Library and hosts many educational programs fro families and youth.
 The Rancho is open Wednesday through Sunday 1 -5 pm.